Bronze Birch Borer: Symptoms, Causes, Treatment & Prevention

 Xytect and Transtect are systemic insecticides that protect the vascular system of the tree.
-Xytect should beapplied in the spring or the fall and Transtect should applied in the summertime.
-Both are at the base of the tree and are evenly distributed throughout the canopy by the pull created by the leaves.
+Xytect should be applied in the spring or the fall and Transtect should be applied in the summertime.
+Both are applied at the base of the tree and are evenly distributed throughout the canopy by the pull created by the leaves.
 When the insect ingests the treatment they quickly stop feeding and die.

-If you have a tree that is infested or a large tree that is in a high risk area, your arborist may recommend a treatment using Mectinite.
+If you have a tree that is infested or a large tree that is in a high-risk area, your arborist may recommend a treatment using Mectinite.
 Mectinite is applied by injecting it into the root flares of the tree and has been shown in University trials to get excellent control of actively feeding larvae.
-Mectinite works for 2 growing seasons.
+Mectinite works for two growing seasons.

 Want more bronze birch borer information?

 Download this sheet (PDF) with details about identifying and treating the beetle.

 Request service for bronze birch borer by completing the brief form below or giving us a call at 206-789-0534.

 SEE MORE ARTICLES FROM OUR b(LOG)

 Looking for More?